PHYS 201 TEST #3 11/01/13 DR. HOLMES NAME

 a) If the two objects stick together, what will their speed be immediately after the crash?

-b) Will the objects be moving East or West after the crash?
+b) Will the objects be moving North or South after the crash?

 c) Was momentum conserved in the crash?